icloud-ecnu/igniter/README.md

 ```

 ### Download Docker Image From NGC
+We use the Triton as our inference server.
 Before you can use the Triton Docker image you must install Docker.
-If you plan on using a GPU for inference you must also install the NVIDIA Container Toolkit.
+In order to use a GPU for inference, you must also install the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker).
 ```
 $ docker pull nvcr.io/nvidia/tritonserver:21.07-py3
 $ docker pull nvcr.io/nvidia/tritonserver:21.07-py3-sdk
 ```

-### Process the data into json format
+### Real Input Data

-If you want to use real data for inference,
+You can provide data to be used with every inference request made by program in a JSON file.
+The program will use the provided data in a round-robin order when sending inference requests.
+Skip this section if you want to use random data, otherwise run the following command to generate a JSON file from a set of real pictures.

 ```
 $ cd i-Gniter/Launch
 $ python3 ./data_transfer.py -c 1000 -d /your/pictures/abspath -j ./input_data -f your_file_name.json